XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammbid.md

 **Note:** To make sure all servers in the network reach the same results when building a ledger, time measurements are based on the [official close time](ledgers.html#ledger-close-times) of the previous ledger, which is approximate.

-## Refunds
+## Bid Refunds

-In the case where the transaction outbids the previous slot holder, the AMM refunds the previous holder part of the price of the auction slot.
-The amount refunded is calculated using the following formula:
+When you outbid an active auction slot, the AMM refunds the previous holder part of the price, using this formula:

 ```text
 R = B × (1 - t)